 Snyder House (1) One of the first buildings to be moved to Heritage Acres was the Snyder House.
 The house was built in 1909 and was displaced because of flooding from the Old Man Reservoir.
 The home served the Snyder family as their primary residence on their ranch.
 The Snyder’s relocated to Pincher Creek but have visited the home many times.
 Several very vivid encounters with ghosts have been reported by a family who lived in the home after it was first relocated to Heritage Acres.
-The Snyder House is utilized as the Heritage Acres administration office and gift shop.
-Our gift shop provides snacks, beverages and local arts and crafts.
+The Snyder House is utilized as the Heritage Acres administration office.

 General Store (2) This building was originally used as a bunkhouse on the Milne farm near Claresholm.
 It was moved to our site in 2002 and remodeled to be used as a general store.